cs50nestm/web/html/README.md

 And change the text in between the `<title></title>` tags and notice what happens to your Chrome (or other browser) tab on the top of your page!

 Once you understand the structure of an `HTML` page, you can look up the many kinds of `HTML` tags to add other elements to your page as well.
-Feel free to experiment in this lab.
+Feel free to experiment in this practice problem.
+Feel free to collaborate with your classmates.
 Use the [W3 Schools reference](https://www.w3schools.com/html/) to get ideas on other elements for your page.

 Do notice how tags inside of tags are indented.
-As when working in C, proper indentation makes your page much easier to read.
+As when working in `C`, proper indentation makes your page much easier to read.

 Because this assignment will result in something different for each person, there’s no check50 for this one.
 There is also no style50 for HTML, so check the indendentation yourself.
 Make sure that you’ve included everything listed above and you have no broken links and you should be good to go.